 The incident started to unfold when the Border Guard carried out a routine border control inspection on a 12-metre motor boat, attempting to enter Finland on 6 June through the Saimaa canal.
 The inspection exposed 17 people hidden inside the boat’s cabin under benches, in closets and other hiding places.

-The three Russian nationals have been arrested and are suspected of aggravated human smuggling.
+The three Russian nationals have been arrested and are suspected of aggravated human trafficking.

 Abortions at historic low